kyverno/chainsaw/website/docs/reference/jp/examples/trim.md

 ## Description

-trims both ends of the source string by characters appearing in the second string
+Trims both ends of the source string by characters appearing in the second string.

 ## Examples